ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 step-by-step fashion, but such descriptions are normative only in the sense that any implementation MUST produce an identical result, but not in the sense that implementors are required to use the same algorithms.

-The semantics are that a valid query is executed against a value, the *argument*, and produces a nodelist (i.e., a list of zero or more nodes of the value).
+The semantics are that a valid query is executed against a value, the *query argument*, and produces a nodelist (i.e., a list of zero or more nodes of the value).

 The query is a root identifier followed by a sequence of zero or more segments, each of which is applied to the result of the previous root identifier or segment and provides